SpudGunMan/meshing-around/modules/inventory.md

 ## Overview

-The inventory module provides a complete point-of-sale (POS) system for mesh networks, enabling inventory management, sales tracking, and cart-based transactions.
+The inventory module provides a simple point-of-sale (POS) system for mesh networks, enabling inventory management, sales tracking, and cart-based transactions.
 This system is ideal for:

 - Emergency supply management
 - Event merchandise sales